ircam-ismm/sync/README.md

 it, on the client side and on the server side.

 In many cases, running the sync process in another thread is not an option as the local clock will be different accross threads or processes.

-## Documentation

-You can an read an [article], presented during the [Web Audio Conference 2016],  that describes the synchronisation process in details, with measurements.

 ## License